Within Education Zone you will find:

 We provide guidance on understanding the ways to analyse your curves and the calculation options available.
 Sample macros, projects, basic scripts and advanced methods are included.
 The range of data analysis techniques is unrivalled.

 Read how others are using our instruments in research, their collected data and innovative solutions to testing challenges.
 There's a reason why we are the most academically referenced Texture Analyser according to Google Scholar Search.
 Find out more

 Video clip library

 See how typical tests are performed with our comprehensive collection of video clips.
 These are available for users to include as supporting material within their own presentations if required.

 Follow us on a social media channel for daily inspiration.
 We share how our instruments are being used around the world: the creation of new products, the filing of ground-breaking patents, the ways that the instrument is being applied in applications that will change the future of our food, personal products and innovative materials.
-Join a network to keep up with this fast-paced testing world!

 No-one knows more about how to measure texture and characterise material properties than we do.
 If you still need assistance to optimise your testing we’re help to help.
 Get support